 Description

 LANLoad is a geospatial screening tool designed to facilitate water quality management decisions.
 It provides an estimate of the relative likelihood that nutrient inputs applied at specific locations on land will impact water quality.
 LANLoad is based solely on physical characteristics and may be used independently or with other relevant datasets.
+LANLoad NEEPP was developed by the USF Ecohydrology Research Group in collaboration with the FDEP (OEAT).
+A publication is in review (Guerron-Orejuela et al.) and additional process documentation is available in the dataset metadata.
 LANLoad NEEPP is available as a single comprehensive file "LANLoad_NEEPP_Overall" and as subsets corresponding to intersections between NEEPP and 15 FL counties.
-The datasets consist of cells (10m x 10m) ranked to reflect the likelihood that nutrients applied to a given terrestrial location will reach a downgradient surface waterbody.
+The datasets consist of cells (9.6 m x 9.6 m) ranked to reflect the likelihood that nutrients applied to a given location will reach a downgradient surface waterbody.
 Possible ranks range from 1 to 9 with values increasing as the likelihood of nutrient transport to downgradient surface waterbodies increases.
 Ranks are based on 6 physical landscape parameters selected by Subject Matter Experts (SMEs) who also assigned relative weights to each parameter using the Analytical Hierarchy Process (AHP).
-During this exercise, the location considered by SMEs was the pilot study area, St Lucie County, FL, and the focal nutrient source was Onsite Sewage and Treatment Disposal Systems (OSTDS).
-Despite the original focus on OSTDS, LANLoad NEEPP can be used to gauge the likelihood of nutrient transport to surface waterbodies from other, similar, nutrient sources.
-The resulting AHP model demonstrated high internal consistency (Consistency Ratio: 0.01) and resulted in the following parameter weights, in order of importance: • Distance to Waterbody, 30.0%; • Depth to Water, 21.6%; • Hydraulic Conductivity, 20.7%; • Potential for Flooding, 10.9%; • Slope, 9.8%; and • Surficial Karstic Deposits, 7.0%.
-Geospatial datasets representative of these parameters were acquired (2024) and combined using a weighted overlay to produce LANLoad NEEPP.
-Details are available in a report (link below) and publication (in prep as of Jan 2026) LANLoad NEEPP performance was evaluated at multiple locations (selected via a random stratified process) within NEEPP by classifying LANLoad ranks less than or equal to 4 as “lower” and those more than or equal to 6 as “higher”.
-Then, two assessment methods were applied, both conducted blind: 1) SME Review: SMEs were provided with input datasets corresponding to 30 locations and asked to assign a classification of lower or higher.
-There was 92 % consistency between classifications assigned by LANLoad NEEPP and those assigned by SMEs.
-2) Numerical modeling: Using ArcNLET-Py, nutrient loading to surface waters from uniform inputs was modeled in 10 locations, each containing 50 model points.
-Classifications assigned by LANLoad were 100% consistent with those assigned through ArcNLET-Py model results, i.e., locations classified by LANload as “higher” also had the highest ArcNLET-Py modeled nutrient loads while those classified as “lower” had the lowest modeled nutrient loads.
-Contact: Kai Rains – krains@usf.edu
+During this exercise, the location considered by SMEs was the pilot study area, St Lucie County, FL, and the focal nutrient source was Onsite Sewage and Treatment Disposal Systems.
+However, LANLoad NEEPP can be used to gauge the likelihood of nutrient transport to surface waterbodies from other, similar, nutrient sources.
+The resulting AHP model had high internal consistency (Consistency Ratio: 0.01) and returned the following parameter weights: • Distance to Waterbody, 30.0% • Depth to Water, 21.6% • Hydraulic Conductivity, 20.7% • Potential for Flooding, 10.9% • Slope, 9.8% • Surficial Karstic Deposits, 7.0% Geospatial datasets representative of these parameters were acquired (2025 & 2026) and combined using a weighted overlay to produce LANLoad NEEPP.
+Performance was evaluated at multiple locations (selected via a random stratified process) within NEEPP by classifying LANLoad ranks less than or equal to 4 as “lower” and those more than or equal to 6 as “higher”.
+Then, 2 assessment methods were applied, both conducted blind: 1) SMEs evaluated 30 locations using best professional judgment while viewing only the underlying datasets.
+There was a 92% consistency rate with LANLoad NEEPP classifications.
+2) The groundwater numerical model ArcNLET-Py was used to simulate uniform nutrient loading in 10 subregions containing at a total of 500 model points.
+This yielded a 100% consistency rate with the LANLoad NEEPP classifications where subregions identified by LANLoad NEEPP as "higher likelihood" corresponded with the highest modeled cumulative nutrient loads, while "lower likelihood" locations matched the lowest modeled cumulative nutrient loads.
+Contact: Kai Rains, PhD, PWS USF Ecohydrology Research Group

 Files